Medical University of the Americas – Nevis: Curriculum

-Students in the MD program will spend two years (semesters 1-5) on campus in Basic Science, followed by two years (semesters 6-10) doing clinical rotations in the U.S. (core and electives) and Canada (select electives) during Clinical Medicine.
+Students in the MD program will spend 20 months (semesters 1-5) on campus in Basic Science, followed by 72 weeks (semesters 6-10) doing clinical rotations in the U.S. (core and electives) and Canada (select electives) during Clinical Medicine.
 The first two years consist of classroom and lab-based learning.
 The next two years comprise required and elective rotations at affiliated teaching hospitals, clinics and medical centers (including ACGME-approved sites) in the U.S., and select elective rotation sites in Canada.

 After completing Basic Science, MUA requires students to pass the United States Medical Licensing Examination (USMLE) Step 1 prior to starting clinical rotations.
 After completing rotations, students are required to pass the USMLE Step 2 CK before graduating.

-Pre-medical programs
+Pre-Medical Programs

 For students that lack the medical education background to proceed directly into the 4-year MD program, MUA offers multiple pre-medical programs for those with different knowledge levels, including: